Moving to SAP S/4HANA

 How specific are your business flows, and are you and your users happy with them?

 Did you tailor SAP solutions to your needs in the past, or were you missing standard features?
-Are those features available now in S/4HANA, or have your requirements changed, leading you to rethink your flows?
+Are those features available now in SAP S/4HANA, or have your requirements changed, leading you to rethink your flows?
 Then, greenfield is definitely worth a shot.

 Do you want to standardize processes, or keep things the way they are?